m-matthews/CarND-Vehicle-Detection/writeup.md

 The number of sample images for Car and Non-Car are reasonably balanced.

-The GTI data includes data in a time-series so that subsequent images can be almost identical.
+The GTI data includes images in a time-series so that subsequent images can be almost identical.
 To ensure the training and test data did not include these same images, manual grouping was performed to move related images into sequentially numbered subfolders.

 | Example Subfolder | Files |
 | ----------------- | ----- |